 - Small marts nearby are available but the larger supermarkets in Korea are Homeplus, E-mart, Lotte Mart, etc.

 Note: big supermarkets are required to close on the 2nd and 4th Sunday of each month.
-Make sure to check if they are open before getting your groceries.
+Depending on the region, it could close on a different day of the week so make sure to check if they are open before getting your groceries.

 - Daiso, Coupang (online), large supermarkets such as Homeplus, E-mart, Lotte Mart, etc. has living supplies as well